 What is Puff Pastry?

-- Butter Layers: As the pastry bakes, the butter melts and generates steam.
-This steam lifts and separates the dough layers, creating the signature puff.
+🔥 Butter Layers – As the pastry bakes, the butter melts and produces steam, lifting and separating the dough layers.

 Optimal Cooking Temperature